MillionConcepts/ahfe/document/bundle_documentation.md

 Loop over the rows of the data file.

-At each row, perform a bitwise AND operation between 'bad_flags' and the current row's 'flags' field.
+At each row, perform a bitwise AND operation on 'bad_flags' and the value of the current row's 'flags' column.

 If the result of this AND operation is nonzero, delete the current row.
 ```